Vertex operators and 2-representations of quantum affine algebras: Introduction

+Our categorification of the basic representation is closely related to a geometric realisations of the basic representation due to Nakajima \cite{Nak-ICM,Nak-book} and Grojnowski \cite{Groj}.
+In the Nakajima-Grojnowski construction, the underlying vector space of the basic representation is the cohomology of the moduli spaces of rank one torsion-free sheaves on the resolution $\widehat{\C^2/\G}$ of a singularity of type $A,D$ or $E$.
 In \cite{CLi1} we lift the Nakajima-Grojnowski Heisenberg action to a 2-representation of the {\emph {quantum}} Heisenberg algebra.
-This gives a 2-representation on the derived category of $\C^\times$-equivariant coherent sheaves on the Hilbert schemes of points of $\widehat{\C^2/\G}$.
-The categorical vertex operators in this paper extend this to a 2-representation of the entire quantum affine algebra (in fact, to a 2-representation of quantum toroidal algebras).
+This gives a 2-representation of the Heisenberg algebra on the derived category of $\C^\times$-equivariant coherent sheaves on the Hilbert schemes of points of $\widehat{\C^2/\G}$.
+The categorical vertex operators in this paper extend this 2-representation of the quantum Heisenberg algebra to a 2-representation of the entire quantum affine algebra (in fact, to a 2-representation of quantum toroidal algebras).
 Subsequently, we recover quantum toroidal algebra actions on the $\C^\times$-equivariant K-theory of the moduli spaces of rank one sheaves, as conjectured by several mathematicians in the 1990s.

 The presentation of the quantum affine algebra which appears naturally in this paper is essentially the loop (or Drinfeld) realization.
-This loop realization is important in relation to conformal field theory and low dimensional topology (see Section \ref{sec:relsphys}).
+This loop realization is important in relation to conformal field theory and low dimensional topology.
 We expect that our categorical vertex operators are the beginning of a larger categorification program for vertex algebras.
 For example, the entire vertex operator algebra structure in the basic representation, which contains not only the vertex operators of this paper but also the Virasoro algebra and other structure, should be categorified.
 The problem of categorifying vertex algebras was posed over ten years ago by Igor Frenkel.